Alison-Albino/ProntoMecanico/replit.md

 ## Overview

-Pronto Mecânico is a mobile-first emergency automotive service platform that connects vehicle owners with mechanics and tow truck operators in real-time.
-The application provides a dual-sided marketplace where clients can request emergency services (mechanics, tow trucks) and service providers can accept and fulfill these requests.
-The platform features real-time location tracking, live chat communication, integrated payments via Stripe, and a wallet system for service providers.
+Pronto Mecânico is a mobile-first emergency automotive service platform connecting vehicle owners with mechanics and tow truck operators in real-time.
+It functions as a dual-sided marketplace for requesting and fulfilling emergency services, featuring real-time tracking, live chat, integrated payments via Mercado Pago PIX, and a mechanic wallet system.
+The project aims to provide quick, efficient, and transparent automotive assistance.

 ## User Preferences